SagarLekhak/InGARSS_2025_HSI_Tutorial_Workshop/README.md

 **Objective:**
-Detect the red targets in the hyperspectral scene using classical statistical algorithms in both the spectral and PCA-reduced spaces, and compare their performance using ROC curves.
+Detect the red felt targets in the hyperspectral scene using classical statistical algorithms in both the spectral and PCA-reduced spaces, and compare their performance using ROC curves.

 ---